 On its journey from the ocean to your table, the Skipjack Tuna from many boats will be processed in the same facility.
-We choose only the highest quality to go into each can, and that may include fish from multiple ocean areas.
+We choose only the highest quality to go into each can or pouch.

 VESSEL SIZE: 6-250 feet

 METHOD: Mile-long nets encircle schools of tuna and are closed off by drawstrings, much like a drawstring purse.
 This method is used for about 63% of tuna caught globally.
 Tuna are rapidly cooled by placing them in holds filled with refrigerated seawater or chilled brine and then frozen.

 Vessel Name: Ocean Expedition

 Trip Start Date: Jul 1, 2016